loopbackio/loopback-next/docs/site/Model.md

 > You must provide the "jsonSchema" field when define a nested array property'

-### Validation Rules
+### Custom Validation Rules and Error Messages

-You can also specify the validation rules in the field `jsonSchema`.
-For
+You can also specify the validation rules in the `jsonSchema` field of the property option and configure them with custom error messages.

-example:
+The validation rules and custom error messages are configured this way.

 ```ts
 @model()